 This report offers a comprehensive review of these treatments, as well as the causes of erectile dysfunction and how ED may be an early warning sign for other serious health problems such as heart disease or high blood pressure.
 It also includes information on sex therapy, involving your partner in treatment, and talking to your doctor about ED, as well as a special section on “Creating a better sex life.”

-Prepared by the editors of the Harvard Health Publications in consultation with Michael Philip O'Leary, M.D., Senior Surgeon at Brigham and Women's Hospital and Professor of Surgery at Harvard Medical School.
+Prepared by the editors of the Harvard Health Publications in consultation with Michael Philip O'Leary, M.D., Senior Surgeon at Brigham and Women's Hospital, Professor of Surgery at Harvard Medical School, and Director, Men’s Health Center, Brigham and Women’s Hospital.
 42 pages.
-(2011)
+(2017)

 - Understanding ED

 - Causes of ED

 - Vascular disease

 - Metabolic syndrome